 The newest agent to their team was not exactly the most extroverted but lately he seemed even more stuck in his own head than normal.
 It was… worrisome.
 The whole thing was made even more worrisome by the fact that Ethan seemed to know exactly what was going on.
 After a successfully completed mission, Benji expected that they would return to their individual corners of the world until they were called into duty once again.
 Instead, they received orders to convene in New York City for observation duty.
 Benji took one look at the mission and realized it was a milk run.
 Jane saw the same thing and opened her mouth to protest but one look from Ethan had them both quieting.
 The fact that Will made no complaint was the sign that Benji needed.
 This mission was for Will.
 To give him time to come back to them.
 Two days into the mission and Benji had some serious doubts.

 That is until Ethan sent them to get coffee.
 The hotel concierge recommended the place, saying that it had the best coffee in the city.
 With such high praise, Benji was willing to make the ten block trek from their hotel to The Stand.
 He dragged a strangely compliant Will along with him.
 He never thought he would miss the days when Will questioned every move they made but he did.
 He would take that version of his best friend (when the hell did that happen exactly) over this quiet, sad shell of a man that merely followed where they led.
-Exactly two weeks and two days passed since the last time Benji saw Will express genuine human emotion.
+Exactly two weeks and five days passed since the last time Benji saw Will express genuine human emotion.
 And he was starting to think he would never see it again.
 That is until the minute they crossed the threshold of the coffee shop and the slightly younger man was accosted by an elderly woman.

 "I'm sorry but I have no idea what you're talking about.
 Do I know you?"